mathLab/ITHACA-SEM/CONTRIBUTING.md

 ## Documentation
 Nektar++ has a fairly comprehensive user guide and a developer guide that is presently very incomplete.
+The following are rough guidelines for what you should provide:

-If you are writing user-exposed features, you should add some documentation to the user guide on how to use them.
-Any code should also be well-commented in both Doxygen and in normal C++ comments to explain it.
+- If you are writing user-exposed features, you should add some documentation to the user guide on how to use them.
+- Any functions/classes should include Doxygen documentation.
+- Generally, code should be well-commented using regular C++ comments to explain its function to help in reviewing it.

 ## Code review and merging
 All merge requests will be reviewed by one of the senior developers.
 We try to